bbibentyo/zephyr-galileo/README.md

 You can repeat the process with another sample project.
 If you want to try writing something to board display, try *samples/display/cfb_custom_font* sample project.

+## Connecting to device to obtain output
+You can use serial connection to obtain print and other log messages from the board.
+On Ubuntu, I use `tio` command which you can install using `sudo apt install tio`.
+Once installed check which port you device is connected in `/dev/ttyACM*`...
+On computer it is connected in `/dev/ttyACM1`.

+because the device is mounted with root account, run `sudo tio /dev/ttyACM1` and enter your password when prompted for one.

 ## Connecting to reel board using your android device.
 Using my android device (Galaxy S10),  I was able to connect to zephyr reel board via *Bluetooth*